EKGF/ekg-maturity/docs/other/process.md

 on EKG adoption through asking practical questions of different involved stakeholders.

-In its original form, it was a set of documents.
-In order to be able to scale this up to a larger community of collaborating teams, each contributing content to the EKG/MM, we decided to "eat our own dogfood" and apply the same principles as we advocate for software development and data management such as "work Agile" and "test everything".
+In order to be able to scale to a larger community of collaborating teams, each contributing content to the EKG/MM, we decided to "eat our own dogfood" and apply the same principles as we advocate for software development and data management such as "work Agile" and "test everything".